department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/research-plan.md

 **5. Pilot: Please indicate a date before your sessions begin for piloting your research.
 Which member of the design team will you pilot your research with?**

 - May 7, between 11am-3pm
-- We'll be piloting research with a team member outside of the design practice; exact team member TBD
+- We'll be piloting research with a team member outside of the design practice; exact team member is still TBD.

 Team Roles
 ----------